ritesh-2124/ritesh-2124/README.md

 <p align="center">Glad to see you here!
 I'm Ritesh Yadav, a Software Engineer with a strong passion for backend development and cloud solutions.
-I've implemented CI/CD pipelines using AWS and love solving complex problems with technologies like Node.js , GO ,Python, PostgreSQL, and Docker.
+I've implemented CI/CD pipelines using AWS and love solving complex problems with technologies like JavaScript , GO ,Python, PostgreSQL, and Docker.
 Outside of coding, I enjoy playing both cricket 🏏 and badminton 🏸, and I find peace in a good book 📚 and some music 🎶.

 </p>